ernest-lu/bbl/README.md

 We would like to implement BBL: a langauge designed specifically for single-threaded programs.
 Our goal is simple and concise pythonic / functional syntax with C++ like performance.

 We achieve this speed by compiling to C++ and not using interpretation or garbage collection.
-The single-threaded nature of BDL means that we can avoid the overhead of garbage collection.
+The single-threaded nature of BBL means that we can avoid the overhead of garbage collection.

 ## Syntax
  - We declare variables using scala like 'val' and 'var'